Panjdeh incident: Conflict

 In mid-summer, Lord Salisbury replaced Gladstone, which may have made British threats more credible.
 By 10 September, it was roughly agreed that Russia would keep Panjdeh, give up Zulfikar, and that the border would be approximately where it is now.
 The border commissioners started at Zulfikar on 10 November, reached the Murghab by Christmas, and went into winter quarters.
 In 1886, the line was run from the Murghab to the Oxus.
 Some minor problems had to be resolved by diplomats and the final protocol was signed on 22 July 1887.
 Persia somehow retained the Atak country north-west of Serakhs into which Russian patrols had penetrated.

+Results

+The conflict was finally settled only in 1887 and almost led to war, the Russian government was glad the result of the conflict, Russian sources defined it as a victory for Russia, including Mikhail Terent'yev. while some modern sources brings the result of the incident as a compromise despite the victory of the Russians in the field battle.
+After the battle, Komarov was awarded a gold weapon with diamonds for "Bravery" and received a personal thanks from Alexander III.
+Russian soldiers also composed a song dedicated to the battle with the title "let's remember the 18th of March".